Further information about terms used in this document can be found in the Glossary.

 FMD (see below).

-If a primary producer withdraws their FMD early because of drought (based on rainfall deficiency), they cannot claim a tax deduction for any further deposits made later in that financial year.
+If a primary producer withdraws their FMD early because of drought (based on rainfall deficiency), they cannot claim a tax deduction for any further deposits made in that financial year.

 What rainfall deficiency criterion do I have to meet?